Frequently Asked Questions

 Can I take PSYC 101 and Psyc 210 (or Psyc 212) at the same time?

-No. You must complete PSYC101 and Math 220 and be admitted into the Psychology Major before you take Psyc 210 or 212.
+No. You must complete the major admissions criteria before you can register for Psyc 210 or 212.

 Can I take Psyc 210 and Psyc 211 at the same time?
 Can I take Psyc 212 and 213 at the same time?